-- The number of machines properly functioning has slightly decreased in comparison with 2017^{30} ; - 18 out of 19 Member States of the euro area carry out controls of the correct implementation of the authentication obligation by the institutions referred to in Article 6 of the Council Regulation (EC) No 1338/2001; - Luxembourg still does not carry out controls, but the necessary legislation to comply with the obligation to carry out these controls is expected to be adopted in 2019.
+- An increase of the number of the suspect counterfeits, which have been analysed following the authentication procedure; - A significant decrease of the number of unfit coins reimbursed; - The number of controls carried out has slightly decreased compared to the previous year; - The number of coin-processing machines checked decreased compared to the previous year; - The number of machines properly functioning, among those checked, decreased in comparison with 2018 whereas the number of machines demonstrating non-conformity increased; - 18 out of 19 Member States of the euro area carry out controls of the correct implementation of the authentication obligation by the institutions referred to in Article 6 of the Council Regulation (EC) No 1338/2001; - Luxembourg still does not carry out controls, but the necessary legislation to comply with the obligation to carry out these controls is expected to be adopted in due time.

-It can be concluded that the authentication procedure in the institutions continues to work in the majority of euro area Member States.
-The objectives of the Regulation to achieve an effective and uniform authentication of euro coins throughout the euro area are progressively achieved.
+It can be concluded that the authentication procedure in the institutions continues to work in the euro area.
+The objectives of the Regulation to achieve an effective and uniform authentication of euro coins throughout the euro area can be considered as achieved.